skausky/Rust-Queue-Skip/README.md

 -Alt tab back into the release folder
 -Run rustQueueSkipForms.exe
--Alt tab back into rust with the f1 console already open -Let it run
+-Alt tab back into rust with the f1 console already open -It will pause for 10 seconds allowing you to alt tab into rust with the f1 console open -Let it run

 IF YOU WANT TO STOP THE BOT FROM RUNNING HOLD ON BACKSPACE UNTIL IT STOPS